Trains77/squaregame/README.md

 You move with the arrow keys

-It requires python 3.6 running on a ~~Linux system to run~~ it will run on Windows and Linux, but Windows lacks audio
+It requires python 3.6 running on a ~~Linux system to run~~ it should work on Windows, however I cannot verify

-Requires the following packages: colored, pygame, and pydub, and pypresence to enable discord presence
+Requires the following packages: colored, pygame, and pydub

 It does also need a Display server to work on Linux, it might work on wayland, I haven't tested